 Which key domains does the Battelle Developmental Inventory score interpretation cover?

-The BDI assesses five main domains: personal-social, adaptive, motor, communication, and cognitive abilities.
+The BDI assesses five main domains: social-emotional, adaptive, motor, communication, and cognitive abilities.
 Score interpretation evaluates performance in each area to provide a comprehensive picture of a child’s developmental status and areas needing support.

 Why is understanding Battelle Developmental Inventory score interpretation important for intervention?